-Period from moving in to the contract end date: Portion of Upfront Management Fee refunded: Under the Money Back Guarantee, within 6 months of moving in 100% Equal to or less than 2 years (unless the Money Back Guarantee applies) 100% on the occupation date, reducing to 0% on a pro-rata daily basis over the 2 year period starting on the occupation date More than 2 years No refund Please refer to part 17.1 of this docu Back Guarantee iment for details of the Money 14.2 When is the exit entitlement payable?
-By law, the operator must pay the exit entitlement to a former resident on or before the earliest of the following days: the day stated in the residence cor ntract which may range from 3 me termination of the residence contract option onths to 6 months after the e contract, depending on your Note from the scheme operator: Except if the Money Back Guarantee applies (see part 17.1 for details), the residence contract requires payment of the exit entitlement at the following times after vacant possession of the unit is provided: Bond: 3 monthsNow: 6 months Later: 6 months 14 days after the settlement of the unit to the next resident or the ope • 18 months after the termination da under the residence contract, ever unless the operator has been gran the Queensland Civil and Administ if the unit has not been resold, ted an extension for payment by In addition, an operator is entitled to s administration before paying the exit e who has died. • 14.3 What is the 3 accommodation unit was vacant as at the end of the last financial year. turnover of units for sale in the village?
-19 accommodation units were resold during the last financial year. · 8 months was the average length of time to sell a unit over the last 3 financial years.
-Note from the scheme operator: The April 2019. e village commenced sales in
+Period from moving in to the contract end date: Portion of Upfront Management Fee refunded: Under the Money Back Guarantee, 100% within 6 months of moving in Equal to or less than 2 years (unless the Money Back Guarantee applies) 100% on the occupation date, reducing to 0% on a pro-rata daily basis over the 2 year period starting on the occupation date More than 2 years No refund Please refer to part 17.1 of this document for details of the Money Back Guarantee 14.2 When is the exit entitlement payable?
+By law, the operator must pay the exit on or before the earliest of the followi • the day stated in the residence cor ntract which may range from 3 m termination of the residenc contract option onths to 6 months after the e contract, depending on your Note from the scheme operator: Except if the Money Ba Guarantee applies (see part 17.1 for details), the residence contract requires payment of the exit entitlement at the following times after vacant possession of the unit is provided: Bond: 3 months Now: 6 months Later: 6 months 14 days after the settlement of the unit to the next resident or the ope - 18 months after the termination da under the residence contract, ever unless the operator has been gran the Queensland Civil and Administ n if the unit has not been resold, ted an extension for payment by In addition, an operator is entitled to s administration before paying the exit e who has died. • 14.3 What is the 3 accommodation unit was vacant as at the end of the last financia turnover of units for sale in the village?
+19 accommodation units were resold during the last financial year.
+8 months was the average length of time to sell a unit over the last 3 financial years.
+Note from the scheme operator: Th April 2019. e village commenced sales in